 Everyone, get your cameras out… it’s time to polish that Instagram feed with awesome pictures from Israel that’ll make your kid’s classmates (and their parents) drool out of envy!

-As crazy as it sounds – Bar & Bat Mitzvah celebrations these days are all about style, not substance.
+As crazy as it sounds – these days, Bar & Bat Mitzvah celebrations focus mostly on style, rather than substance.

 Is there a way out of that madness?
 Yes indeed – celebrating your kid’s Bar or Bat Mitzvah in Israel!

 A Bar/Bat Mitzvah trip to Israel offers a breath of fresh for parents who prefer an alternative path.
 A path that doesn’t involve stress, chaos, and a party that ends up costing you an arm and a leg.

 A path that gives your kids the chance to (among others):

 - Take a break from the noisy world we live in and discover the spiritual side of the Bar or Bat Mitzvah ceremony

 - Discover their Jewish tradition, learn about Israel’s rich history and heritage, and visit the iconic sites they read about in the bible

 - Form their identity as a young adult based on eternal Jewish values (as opposed to Marvel superheroes)

 Quite a different experience, don’t you think?